-- 125. Plaintiff Beyer and his friends also used DraftKings features to facilitate betting with each other.
-They would track bets on DraftKings and would settle-up off-platform. - 126.
-DraftKings allows and even encourages underage users to access its platform in this way so that they are more likely to use its services upon reaching legal gambling age. - 127.
-None of this would have been possible had DraftKings made Plaintiff Beyer and his friends verify their ages and identities in order to create accounts.
-DraftKings deliberately chose not to require such verification. - 128.
-Immediately after Plaintiff Beyer turned twenty-one years old, he verified his account and began placing paid bets on DraftKings. - 129.
-Plaintiff Beyer recalls being "very excited" to get into sports betting as soon as he turned twenty-one after using a "lite" version of DraftKings' platform for several years previously. - 130.
+- 145. Plaintiff Beyer recalls being "very excited" to get into sports betting as soon as he turned twenty-one after using a "lite" version of DraftKings' platform for several years previously. - 146.
 DraftKings was also able to secure Plaintiff Beyer's loyal business because it lured him onto its platform before he was of legal betting age.
-Plaintiff Beyer never considered signing up for FanDuel or any of DraftKings other competitors because he'd been using DraftKings for so many years by the time he was of legal betting age. - 131.
+Plaintiff Beyer never considered signing up for FanDuel or any of DraftKings other competitors because he'd been using DraftKings for so many years by the time he turned twenty-one. - 147.
 Plaintiff Beyer, like many young men targeted by DraftKings, has lost a significant amount of money gambling on DraftKings' sportsbook.